 30. In relation to participation in decision-making processes, the National Consultative Council of Persons with Disabilities is an advisory body responsible for ensuring the participation of persons with disabilities in the development and implementation of policies concerning them.
 The Special Rapporteur noted the efforts of this body to make consultations more inclusive by including some persons with disabilities and their organizations; however, the traditional consultations with organizations representing the interests of persons with disabilities, such as service providers and parents' associations, continue to be prevalent and to have the most influence in the process of decision-making.
-In this context, the Special Rapporteur finds that more significant efforts are needed to consult primarily with and widen the representation of organizations of persons with disabilities, persons with intellectual disabilities and deaf and deaf-blind persons.
+In this context, the Special Rapporteur finds that more significant efforts are needed to consult primarily with and widen the representation of organizations of persons with disabilities in this body, including autistic persons, persons with psychosocial disabilities, persons with intellectual disabilities and deaf and deaf-blind persons.
 The Special

-&lt;sup>5 See paragraph 60 below for the difference between tutelle and curatelle.
+5 See paragraph 60 below for the difference between tutelle and curatelle.